Professor, Media & Cultural Studies

 Most recently, during summer of 2019, a team of twenty Allegheny College students traveled with me and a faculty colleague from Theater across north-west India, exploring the “Restaging [of] History as Media Event.”
 Here's a writeup on that EL seminar from Athena magazine.

-In the summer of 2026, I will co-direct an Allegheny alumni tour of north-west India.
-The theme: Peacocks, Palaces, and Portals, examines the contested 'idea of India' through an exploration of art, mythology, history, politics, and visual culture.
+In the summer of 2026, I am leading an Allegheny alumni tour across north-west India.
+The tour: Peacocks, Palaces, and Portals, examines the contested 'idea of India' through Indian art, mythology, history, politics, and visual culture.

 ABOUT THE ALLEGHENY COLLEGE